DickinsonAlex/DickinsonAlex/README.md

 ### About Me

 I'm currently studying Games Computing at [Lincoln University](https://www.lincoln.ac.uk/).
-I enjoy challenging myself mentally with coding, philosophy, and other similar problem-solving activities.
-My aim is to one day create my own successful game development studio.
+I'm a skilled problem solver and programmer with expertise in C# and Python.
+I thrive on tackling complex challenges and problem solving.
+I'm the director of Digital Sky Studios, working on a procedurally generated dungeon crawler game.

 ### Key Skills
 * Problem Solving